agentbryce2025/calorie_counter_app/PROJECT_STATUS.md

   - Food entry form for adding new items
   - Calendar view for month-based navigation
   - Daily detail and timeline views
+- **Improved Form Validation**: Added robust validation to the FoodEntryForm with error messages and user feedback
+- **API Integration**: Updated the useFoodEntries hook to use the API service when authenticated

 ### Backend
 - Set up the Express server with TypeScript